sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 In the end we only posted one opportunity and while a supplier was selected, the opportunity was terminated for non-delivery and no payment was made.

 Change initiatives are hard.
-We faced several challenges finding clients who had the need to procure small chunks of coding work at ESDC, we failed to set our executive sponsors up for success and faced push back from ESDC union reps when they learned about it midway through the project.
+We faced several challenges finding clients who had the need to procure small chunks of coding work at ESDC, we didn't put enough effort into change management and we faced push back from ESDC union reps when they learned about it midway through the pilot.

 But that is not to say this was not a worthwhile effort.
+While we didn't find clients for micro-procurement of code at ESDC, we did get a number of requests from other departments which makes us think that this initiative could be successful elsewhere.

-The lessons learned from experiments like this are of equal value to meeting success metrics.
+Ultimately the lessons learned from experiments like this are of equal value to meeting success metrics.
 We learned a lot over the course of this pilot.
 This report documents both our results and our lessons learned with the goal to help anyone else who might want to do a similar initiative in the GC.